 Since a parent carries one normal and one faulty copy they are termed carriers of the faulty gene.
 For parents, who don’t have aniridia themselves, the normal copy compensates for the presence of the single faulty copy.
 If you inherit both faulty copies of the gene, then you will develop aniridia.

-Aniridia (AN)-2 with Miller Syndrome or aniridia (AN)-3 with Gillespie Syndrome has an autosomal recessive pattern of inheritance.
+Aniridia (AN)-2 with Miller syndrome or aniridia (AN)-3 with Gillespie syndrome has an autosomal recessive pattern of inheritance.
 When two people who carry a faulty PAX6 gene pass their faulty copy to one of their children, then that child will have this more unusual type of aniridia.

 For more information on genetics and how aniridia is passed through families you may want to speak to your GP about a referral to a Genetic Unit.
-You may also wish to contact the Genetic Alliance UK for more information.
+You may also wish to contact Genetic Alliance UK for more information.

 Some children with aniridia may only have mild blurred vision and others may have quite a lot of sight loss.
 Sight loss can really vary from child to child.
 Generally speaking, how much your child's vision is affected depends on what other parts of the eye may have been affected by aniridia and to what extent.